n8acl/n8acl.github.io/_posts/2022-06-21-posting-to-twitter-mastodon-using-github-actions.md

 Here I am defining the job itself.
 This first step is where I am sending a message to Twitter that there is a new post.

+We are using the environment variable that we created to now fill in the status message for Twitter.

 {% raw %}
 ```yaml
       - name: send-mastodon